What is a DNS Lookup and How It Works

 Types of DNS lookups

-There are three types of DNS lookups: forward DNS lookup, reverse DNS lookup, and zone transfer.
+There are three types of DNS lookups: forward DNS lookup, reverse DNS check, and zone transfer.

 Forward DNS lookup